dougalrm/aider-patterns-wow/data/docs/anyone_can_demonstrate_leadership_qualities.md

 ### Improving Collaboration

-- Engage in opportunities to collaborate with your team and teams across Schroders.
+- Engage in opportunities to collaborate with your team and teams across your organisation.

 - Be open-minded and curious, and when working with others, focus on improving, not proving.

 ### Trust

 Being able to trust your colleagues is an essential part of what makes teams and organisations successful.
-Everyone needs to feel safe to speak up, ask questions, or make suggestions without fear of retribution or concern that their comments might damage their relationships or reputation. [**This is a key element of Psychological Safety.** (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/aa3752ff-4edf-4889-a690-516f1cd2755c.aspx)
+Everyone needs to feel safe to speak up, ask questions, or make suggestions without fear of retribution or concern that their comments might damage their relationships or reputation. [**This is a key element of Psychological Safety.**](cA5DcI8h54ye17yXUNla6w/aa3752ff-4edf-4889-a690-516f1cd2755c.aspx)

 - Fostering an environment of trust takes time and effort.